SoftFever/OrcaSlicer/README.markdown

 ## Is it usable already?

-Not yet, as I need to finish the command line interface.
+Yes.
+I need to write a script to install dependencies.

 ## Can I help?